 This movie makes me emotional because the Hoover family goes through a lot on their road trip.
 They cover all the bases, from failing at business ventures and seeing lifelong dreams crushed, to a death in the family that leads to some lawbreaking when they sneak the corpse out of the hospital.
 But even when their car has been rendered almost undrivable, they carry on for the sake of the youngest Hoover, Olive, who needs to be in Redondo Beach for a beauty pageant.
 As the centerpiece of the film and no matter how undermined, condemned or scrutinized she is, the most important thing is that Olive whole-heartedly believes in herself.
 She is taught by Edwin not to care what others think of her and not to let anyone weigh her down, thus giving her the confidence to carry on and perform in the beauty pageant.

 When the pack finally arrives and realize how underqualified Olive is compared to the other hypersexualized pageant girls, they worry.
 In the end, the family decides to sit back and get ready to cheer her on.
-When, to everyone’s surprise, it is revealed that the dance routine Edwin taught to Olive all along was to Rick James’ “Super Freak,”, her dancing is met with shock and disgust from the audience, followed by some “boos” here and there, and angered parents leaving with their children.
+When, to everyone’s surprise, it is revealed that the dance routine Edwin taught to Olive all along was to Rick James’ “Super Freak”, her dancing is met with shock and disgust from the audience, followed by some “boos” and angered parents leaving with their children.
 The dance scene is incredibly cringe-worthy to watch at first, but it represents the development of the family, both as a collective and as individuals, that makes it a true moment of triumph.
 In a show of support that will bring a tear to your eye, one by one, the Hoover family joins Olive on stage in an effort to spare her any humiliation.
 You see the entire family up there, and just for a moment, they all truly come together as one; they may be overworked or depressed but are still good people who are not afraid to express themselves.
 I cannot help but smile at the end despite the pitiful applause.
 As the saying goes, nothing brings a family together like publicly and embarrassingly dancing to “Super Freak”.